marielouisehanna/Machine_learning/README.md

 - **EDDE Chiara**
 - **HANNA Marielouise**

-We have collaborated on these assignments to build and apply various machine learning models, including supervised and unsupervised learning techniques.
+We have collaborated on these assignments to build and apply various machine learning models.

 ---